-- The engine coolant should be at the "cold fill level" as listed on the engine coolant reservoir. - If the engine coolant reservoir becomes empty, the LOW ENGINE COOLANT warning will illuminate in the message center. - Refer to the Scheduled Maintenance Guide for service interval schedules. - Be sure to read and understand Precautions when servicing your vehicle in this chapter.
+- The engine coolant should be at the "cold fill level" as listed on the engine coolant reservoir. - Refer to the Scheduled Maintenance Guide for service interval schedules. - Be sure to read and understand Precautions when servicing your vehicle in this chapter.

-If the engine coolant has not been checked at the recommended interval, the engine coolant reservoir may become low or empty.
-If this occurs, the LOW ENGINE COOLANT warning will illuminate and you will need to add engine coolant to the reservoir.
-Refer to Adding engine coolant in this chapter.
+If the engine coolant has not been checked at the recommended interval, the engine coolant reservoir may become low or empty:

+- If the reservoir is low, add engine coolant to the reservoir.
+Refer to Adding engine coolant in this chapter. - If the engine coolant reservoir has become completely empty, have the engine cooling system inspected and refilled by a qualified service technician.